UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

   as a variable, or single object, as opposed to a ...

 Method
   A function that belongs to a class.
-In Python, functions *are* semantically the same as any other type -- so all methods are "attributes". but not all attributes are methods --methods are the functions -- or more strictly speaking the 'callable' attributes.
+In Python, functions *are* semantically the same as any other type -- so all methods are "attributes", but not all attributes are methods --methods are the functions -- or more strictly speaking the 'callable' attributes.

 Encapsulation
-  The approach where the details of the structure is "hidden" in a class -- the user of the class does not need to know how the data is stored (and may not be able to know...)
+  The approach where the details of the structure are "hidden" in a class -- the user of the class does not need to know how the data is stored (and may not be able to know...)

 Data Protection
   This is the cocept that classes can hide data from outside access (sometimes called "private" attributes.
 Python does not strictly support data protection.